 For maximum flexibility, customizing this means editing Bugzilla's Perl code.
 This gives the administrator complete control over exactly who is allowed to do what.
-The relevant function is called CheckCanChangeField(), and is found in process_bug.cgi in your Bugzilla directory.
-If you open that file and search for "sub CheckCanChange-Field", you'll find it.
+The relevant method is called check_can_change_field(), and is found in Bug.pm in your Bugzilla/ directory.
+If you open that file and search for "sub check_can_change_field", you'll find it.